tomgxz/Kraken/README.md

   document.querySelectorAll(".field-input").forEach(field=>{console.log(field);field.addEventListener("change",verifyAllFields)})
   ```

   I then implemented the server-side validation, which re-checks all of the validation performed client-side (using the same `verifyField` function), to ensure that the inputs are valid and weren't tampered with client-side.
 The database checking has not yet been implemented at this point, as I wanted to get the login and signup pages fully completed before creating the database.
+This also involved adding code to the templates to interpret the flashed error message.

 ##### changes to __init__.py
   ```python